VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ## Chapter 6
 # Versioning our System

-*"Variety is the very spice of life".
-William Cowper,Olney Hymns (1779)*
+*"Variety is the very spice of life."
+William Cowper, Olney Hymns (1779)*

 # Upgrading the Code and Migrating the Data